This is the French Riviera itinerary you’ll want to steal… and you can!

 The terraces that line the quay of the marina are perfect for people-watching during lunch.
 Spend a relaxing afternoon at the beach.
 The beach clubs that dot iconic Pampelonne beach are the place to be to experience the unique Saint-Tropez vibe.
 If you’re looking for something more down-to-earth, then you’ll appreciate one of the more tranquil beaches such as Plage des Salins or Plage de la Moutte.

-Distance from Saint-Tropez to Cassis: 112 km (69 mi) which corresponds to a 1 hour 36-minute drive.
+Distance from Saint-Tropez to Cassis: 112 km (69 mi) which corresponds to a 1-hour 36-minute drive.

 Day 9: Cassis

 Check out from your hotel in Saint-Tropez and head over to Cassis.
 Depending on your travel schedule, this might be the last night of your French Riviera vacation.
-To make it worthwhile, we’ve selected 3 fabulous hotels to spend the night at:
+To make it worthwhile, we’ve selected 3 fabulous hotels in Cassis to spend the night at:

 Welcome to a lesser-known but equally scenic part of the French Riviera.
 Cassis is an enchanting seaside gem that’s tucked away between the ochre-hued Cap Canaille mountain and the limestone cliffs of Calanques National Park.
 The word calanque refers to the rocky inlets that can be found in between the cliffs.
 They contrast beautifully with the aquamarine waters and the green pine trees that top them.